WheteThunger/MonumentAddons/README.md

 When you want to edit an entity again, you will need to run `maflag Busy` again to unlock it and twice more to re-lock it.

+### Keycards and blueprint fragements

+Keycards and blueprint fragments should be spawned via spawn groups to ensure they respawn properly.
+See the documentation for spawn groups for more information.
+Here's an example to get you started.

+1. Aim on a flat surface inside a monument, such as on a table, and run `maspawngroup create RandomPickups`.
+2. Run `maspawngroup add basicblueprintfragment_singlepickup 10` to add single-blueprint fragments to the spawn group.
+3. Run `maspawngroup add basicblueprintfragment_pickup 10` to add multiple-blueprint fragments to the spawn group.
+4. Run `maspawngroup add keycard_green_pickup 10` (or `blue` or `red`) to add a keycard to the spawn group.
+5. If the spawn group is within a puzzle room, run `maspawngroup set RespawnWhenNearestPuzzleResets true` to associate it with the nearest puzzle, ensuring that the loot respawns when the puzzle resets.
+6. To prevent the spawn group from advancing the respawn timer until someone loots it, run `maspawngroup set PauseScheduleWhileFull true`.

 ## Tips

 - Bind `maspawn` and `makill` to keys while setting up entities to save time.
 Remember that running `maspawn` without specifying the entity name will spawn whichever deployable you are currently holding.
 Note: You may need to rotate the placement guide in some cases because the server cannot detect which way you have it rotated.